jessepav/libgdx-wiki-old/Orthographic-camera.md

  * change the viewport,
  * project/unproject points to and from window coordinate/ world space

 Using the camera is the easy way to move around a game world without having to manually operate on the matrices.
 All the projection and view matrix operations are hidden in the implementation.

+The position field referes to the position of the center of the camera.

 The following little app demonstrates the use of a simple `OrthographicCamera` to move around a flat world.